eleozzr/desc/README.md

 # Installation

-To install  `desc` package you must make sure that your python version is one of `python3.5.x`, `python3.6.x`.
+To install  `desc` package you must make sure that your python version is either  `3.5.x` or `3.6.x`.
 If you don’t know the version of python you can check it by:
 ```python
 >>>import platform
 >>>platform.python_version()